 - Refined has a higher smoke point than soybean oil.

-- It is made by using the leftover paste from making extra virgin olive oil.
+- It is made by using the leftover paste from making the extra virgin oils.

 - The leftover paste is heated and kneaded with chemicals to release more oil, water and residue from the paste.

-- The oil is separated from the water and residue.
+- It is separated from the water and residue.

 - It’s then filtered and bottled.

-The following table compares the nutrients contained in one tablespoon of olive oil and soybean oil:
+The following table compares the nutrition contents of both oils contained in one tablespoon:

 |Olive Oil (1 Tbsp/13.5 grams)||Soybean Oil (1 Tbsp/13.5 grams)|